-A serious but very interesting problem has emerged in meat factories in many countries in the last few weeks, including the USA, Spain, and Ireland.
+A serious problem has emerged in meat factories in many countries in the last few weeks, including the USA, Spain, and Ireland.
 For example, 40% of the workers at the Rosderra Meats plant in County Tipperary, Ireland, were off sick at the end of April, while in the USA more than 20 slaughterhouses have been forced to close because of Covid-related illness, and the choking of the supply chain has caused at least two million animals to be culled on farms.

 The TDVT Hypothesis, as explained by my friend Brian.